Monthly Archives: June 2021

 My asterisk to that plea (in Poetry, anyway)?
 Take special note of the first-timers.
 For, unlike the veterans and well-knowns, they crashed the (august, did I mention?) gates on their poetry’s own merits.
 Period.

-For example, from the September 2019 issue, I give you Amy Woolard, whose bio in the contributor sections reads “is a legal aid attorney living in Charlottesville, Virginia.
+For example, from the September 2019 issue in my library of Poetry issues, I give you Amy Woolard, whose bio in the contributor sections reads “is a legal aid attorney living in Charlottesville, Virginia.
 Her debut poetry collection, Neck of the Woods, received the 2018 Alice James Prize and is forthcoming in 2020.”

 Legal aid attorney?
 I rather like that, as it casts shades of good old Wallace Stevens sunlighting as an insurance executive in Hartford, Connecticut, each day before going home to count blackbirds and crown emperors of ice-cream.